 - Early contract termination fees

 - Other administrative fees

-Installation fees and equipment rental fees are both avoidable if you use your routers and modems rather than renting them from Frontier.
+Installation fees and installation equipment rental fees are both avoidable if you use your routers and modems rather than renting them from Frontier Communications.
 While you may be able to get your installation fees waived if you sign for a longer contract, it is usually not cost-efficient to do so.

-On the other hand, Frontier FiOS can often provide you with favorable renting rates, so if you don’t want to shop around for a router, it might be a good choice to rent.
+On the other hand, Frontier FiberOptic can often provide you with favorable renting rates, so if you don’t want to shop around for a router, it might be a good choice to rent.

 The fees which you incur will depend on the service which you purchase, but you will need to double-check your monthly bill to be safe.
 For example, if you purchase a plan which doesn’t include digital voice services, you shouldn’t need to pay the VOIP administration fee.

 If you purchase a plan with both Frontier internet access and TV access, you should expect to pay the broadcast access fee, the TV service fee, and also the internet infrastructure fee.
 These fees charge to your invoice whether or not you use the specific service that month.

 In other words, you should be careful to pick your plan so that you minimize the additional fees which you will need to pay.